-The Smoke Sense app does not collect identifying information such as names, addresses, locations, email addresses, phone numbers, mobile device identifiers, etc. This study has been reviewed and approved by University of North Carolina Institutional Review Board and EPA’s Human Research Protocol Office at the National Health and Environmental Effect Research Laboratory, Office of Research and Development.
-Individual data will not be released or published, only aggregate data in which all the data has been combined.
+The Smoke Sense app does not collect identifying information such as names, addresses, locations, email addresses, phone numbers, mobile device identifiers, etc. Individual data will not be released or published, only aggregate data in which all the data has been combined.

 Where does EPA get the air quality and wildland fire data shown in the app?

 The current and forecasted air quality data and the wildland fire data provided in the app are obtained from AirNow.gov, which is generated from partnerships with several federal agencies.